-The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.

-For provider owned or controlled settings, any modification of the additional conditions under 42 CFR \S 441.301(c)(4)(vi)(A) through (D) must be supported by a specific assessed need and justified in the personcentered service plan and the following will be documented in the person-centered service plan:
+X The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
+For provider owned or controlled settings, any modification of the additional conditions under 42 CFR § 441.301(c)(4)(vi)(A) through (D) must be supported by a specific assessed need and justified in the person- centered service plan and the following will be documented in the person-centered service plan:

-A specific and individualized assessed need for the modification.

-Positive interventions and supports used prior to any modifications to the person-centered service plan.

-Less intrusive methods of meeting the need that have been tried but did not work.

-A clear description of the condition that is directly proportionate to the specific assessed need.

-Regular collection and review of data to measure the ongoing effectiveness of the modification.

-Established time limits for periodic reviews to determine if the modification is still necessary or can be terminated.

-Informed consent of the individual.

-An assurance that interventions and supports will cause no harm to the individual.

-e.
+Application for 1915(c) HCBS Waiver: Draft WV.008.03.00 - Jul 01, 2025 Page 115 of 214 ☐ A specific and individualized assessed need for the modification.
+Positive interventions and supports used prior to any modifications to the person- plan. centered service \square Less intrusive methods of meeting the need that have been tried but did not work . \square A clear description of the condition that is directly proportionate to the specific a Regular collection and review of data to measure the ongoing effectiveness of the Established time limits for periodic reviews to determine if the modification is stil terminated. ☐ Informed consent of the individual. \square An assurance that interventions and supports will cause no harm to the individua ı l.
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (5 of 8) e.
 Risk Assessment and Mitigation.
-Specify how potential risks to the participant are assessed during the service plan development process and how strategies to mitigate risk are incorporated into the service plan, subject to participant needs and preferences.
-In addition, describe how the service plan development process addresses backup plans and the arrangements that are used for backup.

-Risk assessment is a component of the required Person Centered Assessment.
-Identified risks must be incorporated into the Service Plan (SP) subject to the member's needs and preferences.
-The SP requires a detailed description of emergency back-up plans/arrangements that are to be implemented if the Personal Attendant Agency staff or Personal Options is unable to fulfill their duties.
-Strategies may include the utilization of an identified back-up agency, family members, other informal supports, etc. As part of the Quality Improvement System (QIS), staff of the UMC reviews files to monitor the effectiveness of risk assessment and backup planning.

-The UMC completes the HCBS Consumer Assessment of Health Care Providers and Systems (CAHPS) annually.
-When the survey exposes a deficiency the UMC reaches out to the Case Management or Personal Attendant provider for additional interview and follow-up.
-The results of the CAHPS are shared routinely with the Quality Improvement Council for review, and policy recommendations.
+Specify how potential risks to the participant are assessed during development process and how strategies to mitigate risk are incorporated into the service plan, subject and preferences.
+In addition, describe how the service plan development process addresses backup parrangements that are used for backup. ct to participant needs Risk assessment is a component of the required Person Centered Assessment.
+Identified risks must the Service Plan (SP) subject to the member's needs and preferences.
+The SP requires a detailed desc back-up plans/arrangements that are to be implemented if the Personal Attendant Agency staff or P unable to fulfill their duties.
+Strategies may include the utilization of an identified back-up agency, other informal supports, etc. As part of the Quality Improvement System (QIS), staff of the UMC r monitor the effectiveness of risk assessment and backup planning. cription of emergency Personal Options is family members, The UMC completes the HCBS Consumer Assessment of Health Care Providers and Systems (CAF) the survey exposes a deficiency the UMC reaches out to the Case Management or Personal Attenda additional interview and follow-up.
+The results of the CAHPS are shared routinely with the Quality Council for review, and policy recommendations. ant provider for f.

-f.
 Informed Choice of Providers.
 Describe how participants are assisted in obtaining information about and selecting from among qualified providers of the waiver services in the service plan.